Dawn Brancheau: Safety

 No SeaWorld trainer entered a pool to perform a show with an orca following Brancheau's death.
 Immediately afterwards, SeaWorld disallowed trainers from being in the water with any orca.
-This internal, voluntary prohibition was similar to what had happened after some other injuries to animal trainers.
-Each time, the temporary pause was then lifted by SeaWorld.
-However, on this occasion, the ban was solidified by an Occupational Safety and Health Administration (OSHA) intervention.
-This led SeaWorld to repeatedly seek the lifting of various aspects of OSHA's citations and rulings until 2014, when it decided to not go to Supreme Court.
+This internal, voluntary prohibition was similar to what happened after other injuries to animal trainers.
+Each time, the temporary pause had been lifted by SeaWorld.
+However, this time the ban was solidified by an Occupational Safety and Health Administration (OSHA) intervention.
+This led SeaWorld to repeatedly seek the lifting of various aspects of OSHA's citations and rulings until 2014, when it decided not to go to the Supreme Court.

-Brancheau and Alexis Martínez are the two SeaWorld trainers killed by an orca.
+Brancheau was the second trainer to be killed by a SeaWorld orca after Alexis Martínez.
 Brancheau was the third fatality associated with Tilikum and the fourth by a captive orca.
 Since orcas were first placed in captivity in the 1960s, there have been more than 40 documented safety incidents, with dozens of trainers being seriously injured by various orcas.
 After a 2006 attack, an OSHA investigation in 2007 concluded that, "The continuing factors to the incident, in the simplest of terms, is that swimming with captive orcas is inherently dangerous, and if someone hasn't been killed already, it is only a matter of time before it does happen."
 SeaWorld successfully challenged the report, which OSHA agreed to withdraw.

-On Christmas Eve, 24 December 2009, two months before Brancheau's death, another SeaWorld-owned orca, Keto, killed a trainer, Alexis Martínez, at Loro Parque's Orca Ocean in the Canary Islands.
-Four SeaWorld orcas had been delivered by wide-body cargo plane in February 2006, and SeaWorld staff trained a group of Loro Parque trainers in San Antonio and Orlando.
-In September 2006, Brancheau had worked temporarily at Loro Parque and reportedly enjoyed working with Martínez.
-SeaWorld discontinued water work at its three parks for about a week immediately after Martínez's death.
+On December 24, 2009, two months before Brancheau's death, another SeaWorld-owned orca, Keto, killed trainer Alexis Martínez at Loro Parque in the Canary Islands.
+Four SeaWorld orcas had been transferred to the park in February 2006, and SeaWorld staff trained a group of Loro Parque trainers in San Antonio and Orlando.
+In September 2006, Brancheau had temporarily worked at Loro Parque and reportedly enjoyed working with Martínez.
+SeaWorld discontinued water work at its three parks for about a week immediately following Martínez's death.

 On August 23, 2010, SeaWorld was fined US$75,000 by OSHA for three safety violations, one directly related to Brancheau's death.
-OSHA maintained that SeaWorld "willfully" endangered its employees and stated that the company "(shows) Plain indifference to, or intentional disregard for, employee safety and health."
+OSHA maintained that SeaWorld "willfully" endangered its employees and stated that the company "(shows) plain indifference to, or intentional disregard for, employee safety and health."
 SeaWorld issued a statement that called OSHA's findings "unfounded".
 SeaWorld challenged the OSHA fine and the safety report in legal proceedings, stating that "OSHA's allegations in this citation are unsupported by any evidence or precedent and reflect a fundamental lack of understanding of the safety requirements associated with marine mammal care."
 At a preliminary hearing in 2011, one of these citations was withdrawn by OSHA.